stakater/mto-docs/content/extensions/openbao/readme.md

 | `VAULT_KV_APP_PATH` | `kv/data/dev/team-a-api/web/` | where this application's secrets live |
 | `VAULT_KV_SHARED_OUT_PATH` | `kv/data/dev/_shared/from-team-a-api/` | the namespace's shared folder |

-Read these from the ConfigMap rather than hardcoding them — they differ per tenant and per application.
+Read these from the ConfigMap rather than copying them into your manifests — they differ per tenant and per application.
 Transit and PKI add their own keys when those engines are enabled.

 !!! note
     Every engine is reached this same way: one login with the ServiceAccount token, then the paths from the ConfigMap.
 Once you know it, transit and PKI need nothing new.